Facilities and features

 Mel leads the Scout group which meets on Friday evenings in the church hall from 7.0-0 - 8.45.
 Part of the First Wylam Scouts.

-Through our ecumenical partnership, Wylam and District Churches, we employ Ruth as a part time youth worker.
+Through our ecumenical partnership, Wylam and District Churches we employ a Youth support worker.
 Our youth program includes schools work, The Hub (years 4-6), The Gathering (years 7-9)

 Help for Visitors